odespesse/designPatterns/src/interpreter/README.md

 # Interpreter pattern #
-The interpreter pattern is a way to define a language grammar and to interpret it.
+The interpreter pattern is a way to define a language's grammar and to interpret it.

 ## UML ##